gonverissimo/data-eng-projects/ETL Project - TMDb Movies/README.md

 - `load.py` – Loads the data into a SQL Server table.
 - `main.py` – Runs the full ETL pipeline.

-Technologies Used: Python, TMDb API, SQL Server, requests, pandas, sqlalchemy.
+Technologies Used: Python, SQL Server.